 Private Prague city bike tour

-Price is for a private tour (up to eight persons), including:
+Price is for a private tour (up to three persons), including:

 • experienced local tour guide (English, German, Italian, Spanish)